Develop its senses

 From 0 to 6 months

-Undress your baby and lie on your back.
-Apply massage oils with aromas and massage gently.
-First by the trunk, then by the little arms, the legs … The baby will associate the smell with a sense of physical well-being.
+Undress your baby and lay him on his back.
+Apply aromatic massage oils and massage gently.
+First through the trunk, then through the arms, the legs...
+The baby will associate the smell with a feeling of bodily well-being.
 This sensation will predispose you to discover other aromas.

 From 2 years

-Place several objects with characteristic scents (your perfume, a regular cream, dad’s aftershave, gel, your cologne, flowers, freshly cut grass …).
-Cover her eyes and let her smell it.
-The game consists of guessing what it is about and what it reminds you of.
-He will learn to recognize the different aromas and to work on his olfactory memory by developing a mental image.
+Place several objects with characteristic smells (your perfume, a regular cream, dad's aftershave, gel, his cologne, flowers, freshly cut grass...).
+Cover his eyes and let him smell it.
+The game consists of guessing what it is and what it reminds you of.
+You will learn to recognize different aromas and work on your olfactory memory by developing a mental image.

 VIEW